 Evaluate how it’s going

 Kids grow fast and you may consider adjustments, raises, or changes in your agreement.
 Continue to assess your allowance system every six months and talk over your arrangement with your child.
-You can review how he’s been spending and saving his dollars and discuss possible increases.
+You can review how they've been spending and saving their dollars and discuss possible increases.
 This is the perfect opportunity to impart some of your own values and financial wisdom.

 Most importantly, don’t forget to pat yourself on the back for your efforts!
 Your child’s good financial habits can last a lifetime.